5 Crucial Best Practices for Tracking Contract Compliance

 Contract compliance is a two-way street.
 To comply, you need not only to be fully aware of what to expect from the counterparty but also needs to be aware of what the counterparty expects from you.
 Without contract compliance, neither party will obtain what it needs and, in the process, countless time, money and effort are lost.
 Therefore tracking contract compliance should be seen as an essential part of the contract lifecycle.

 Understanding the importance of tracking contract compliance, how can a company go about it?
-A few best practices for contract compliance are
+A few contract compliance best practices are:

 - Keep an updated database of templates and use your company’s own templates as a baseline for contracts as much as possible.